Brody-Lab/FHMDDM/README.md

 [<netID>spock ~]$ julia
 julia>
 ```
+This can also be done locally on a desktop computer.
+Visual Studio Code provides a nice editor for Julia code.

 ## installing the FHMDDM repository

 In the Julia read-eval-print loop (REPL), enter the Pkg REPL by pressing `]` from the Julia REPL.
 To get back to the Julia REPL, press `backspace` or `^C`.